 Our curriculum provision develops speech and language skills to enable children to become confident speakers.
 We foster a love of reading through exposure to a variety of quality texts and genres.
 Our children have access to story times, nursery rhyme time, guided reading, home readers and individual reading time.

 Our mathematics curriculum is taught through exploration of number, shape and measures in the environment and through real life scenarios, experiences and routines.
+We follow the NCETM and Power Maths schemes to support the children's learning further.

 We build strong partnerships with parents and carers, engaging and enabling them to support their child's learning, development and well-being.
 We do this through Class Dojo, parent workshops, stay and play sessions, parents evening, information leaflets, twitter and class page on school website.